Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 1.6
 - Added French translation (thanks Deratiseur)
 - Added French readme
+- Added option to assign AI scripts to NPCs in follower mode via dialog

 1.5
 - Added support for custom epilogues at the end of BG2:ToB for installed NPCs